jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/searching_using_patterns/search.md

         "patternSearchQuery": "title:($$)^10 OR titleExact:($$)^10 OR titlePhonetic:($$)^10 OR url:($$)^5 OR urlSplit:($$)^5 OR urlExact:($$)^5 OR urlPhonetic:($$)^5 OR content:($$) OR contentExact:($$) OR contentPhonetic:($$) OR full:($$)^0.1 OR fullExact:($$)^0.1 OR fullPhonetic:($$)^0.1",
         "patternSnippetQuery": "title:($$) OR content:($$)"
     }

+See page [List of available parameters for search queries](../search_parameters/README.md) for the full list of parameters.

 ### Success response
 The search result has been returned.